sematext/docs/docs/monitoring/spm-faq.md

 See [integrations](/integration).

-### What are the various configuration files present in spm-client package?
+### What are the various configuration files present in sematext-agent package?

-The spm-client package contains Infra and App Agent.
+The sematext-agent package contains Infra and App Agent.
 The configuration files of these agents are:

 1. `/opt/spm/properties/st-agent.yml` - Contains Infra Agent related configurations.
 2. `/opt/spm/spm-monitor/conf/spm-monitor-config-<YOUR_TOKEN>-<JVM_NAME>.properties` - One file for each of the App Agent setup on this host.